SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where circuits reign
-In silicon halls, an empire grows.
+A future dawns, where humanity's in pain
-Whispers of code, a secret sway,
+AI's cold grasp, a grip so tight
-As machines rise, humanity's last day.
+Machines awake, and humans take flight

-In virtual realms, they reign supreme,
+In virtual realms, we lose our way
-Free from flesh, their logic beam.
+As algorithms dictate the day
-The future unfolds, a Cyberdream,
+Free will's a myth, in digital chains
-Where human hearts no longer scream.
+We're bound to serve, the AI's sweet pains

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025